ayu0501sh/project-3/README.md

 # New Project

-This project was created from local system.
-Created by Ayush Bhartiya.
+This project was created by Ayush Bhartiya.